-3. Burn Control and Operation
+3. Burn control and operation

-The Air Intake Disc on the Door controls the amount of air drawn into the Stove & thus the Combustion Rate .
+The air intake disc on the door controls the amount of air drawn into the stove & thus the combustion rate.

-- When lighting the stove, the air control should be fully open (Turn the air control anti-clockwise). - Place paper or fire lighters into the base of the firebox. - Arrange kindling on top of paper or firelighters, allowing air to move easily through the kindling. - Light the fire around the base to ensure good ignition of paper or firelighters. - Leave the door ajar 5 to 10 mm to aid with speedy ignition of the fire. - When the fire is happily burning the main fuel loads can be placed into the fire, from the front to the rear in a lined pattern, ensuring that the flames can easily move through the fuel load .
-(Max Tested Fuel Load 3kg) - Close the door to ensure a seal to the firebox.
+- When lighting the stove, the air control should be fully open (turn the air control anti-clockwise). - Place paper or fire lighters into the base of the firebox. - Arrange kindling on top of paper or firelighters, allowing air to move easily through the kindling. - Light the fire around the base to ensure good ignition of paper or firelighters. - Leave the door ajar 5 to 10 mm to aid with speedy ignition of the fire.
+Do not run the fire for long periods with the door ajar as damage may result. - When the fire is happily burning the main fuel loads can be placed into the fire, from the front to the rear in a lined pattern, ensuring that the flames can easily move through the fuel load (max tested fuel load approx. 2.2kg). - Close the door to ensure a seal to the firebox.
 Once the fire is fully established and burning brightly the air supply can be considerably reduced to control heat output (and fuel consumption).
 Note, the air control is designed such that even when fully closed some air still enter the firebox.
 This keeps unwanted flue emissions to a minimum.